Pakistani schoolgirl activist Malala thanks supporters after being shot by Taliban

 Part of complete coverage on

-The teen blogger simply sought to get an education.
+The teen blogger simply wanted an education.
 But she became a symbol of defiance against militants, empowering young women worldwide.

 January 28, 2013 -- Updated 2012 GMT (0412 HKT)